bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 {"userId": 1335, "artistId": 13866, "albumId": 29007, "trackId": 83201, "timestamp": 1568052385}
 ```

-## Set up
+## The Quick Configuration

-### Designing the GraphQL schema
+### The Global GraphQL Schema

-For modeling and querying data in this example, you first define a schema with GraphQL.
+First, define the global schema with GraphQL.
 The query called `getUserProfile` combines six metrics of the customer profile:

 - total listening events
 - the first and last time a user listened to a song
 - charts with user's most listened albums, artists and tracks

+Quick retrieves all that data from different topics via the `@topic` directive.
-Those charts, however, contain only ids and not the names of the corresponding music data.
+Still, the charts contain solely ids and not the names of the corresponding music data.
-You can let Quick resolve those ids with names.
+You can let Quick resolve those ids transparently.
-For that, you use topics containing the mapping from id to names and then reference them in the GraphQL schema.
+For that, use the topics (artists, albums, tracks) containing the mapping from ids to names and reference them in the GraphQL schema.
+The creation of the metrics topics (counts, firstlisten, lastlisten) is described below.

 ???
 "The GraphQL user profile schema (`schema-user-profile.gql`)"
     ```graphql